 For rules for reopening for initial and reconsideration cases see chapter DI 27500.000.
 For instructions related to CDR reopenings, see 28500.000.

-When a DHO proposes to reopen an unfavorable reconsidered determination to change only the basis for the cessation, the claimant will be offered a disability hearing before the determination is issued.
+When a disability hearing officer (DHO) proposes to reopen an unfavorable reconsidered decision only to change the basis for the cessation, offer the individual a disability hearing before we issue the final decision.

-A notice explaining the evidence and the reasoning for the proposed adverse reopening must be sent to the claimant.
+Send a pre-decision notice to the individual explaining the evidence and the reasoning for the proposed adverse reopening.

-The notice must include the right to submit additional evidence or arguments, and the right to request a disability hearing before a formal adverse determination is made.
+The notice must include the right to submit additional evidence or arguments.
+Also, it must include the right to request a disability hearing before we make a formal adverse decision.

-A notice containing the following elements is sent to the claimant/ representative prior to taking an adverse action:
+Send a notice containing the following elements to the individual and his or her representative prior to taking an adverse action:

-Indication that we are planning to reopen our previous determination and the reason for doing so (e.g., new evidence received, an error was made.)
+Indicate that we are planning to reopen our previous decision.
+Also, indicate the reason for doing so (e.g., we received new evidence; we made an error).